safenetwork/tutorials.safedev.org/email-app/fetch-email-data.md

 };
 ```

-The root structured data will be used to store your email ID and your saved emails.
-Since we use an  structured data, you can store as many emails as you want.

-The email data can be represented using a simple [JSON](https://en.wikipedia.org/wiki/JSON) format:
+The root structured data will be used to store your email data (your email ID and your saved emails).
+This data can be represented using a simple [JSON](https://en.wikipedia.org/wiki/JSON) format:

 ```json
 {